 Things you should and shouldn't have in your home once you are released from jail

-One thing someone might be required to have in their home is a "Sobrietor," (remote alcohol testing).
-The Sobrietor is attached to a phone.
-The person required to use it is called at specific times of the day and night, at which time the person has to breathe into the device.
+One thing someone might be required to have in their home is a "Sobrietor" (remote alcohol testing), attached to a phone.
+The user is called at specific times of the day and night, at which time the person has to breathe into the device.
+Lincoln-White explains that the calls also ascertain whether the person is actually home at expected times.
+"If someone, for instance, has had a number of drunken driving charges, the Sobrietor helps keep them from going back to jail."
 If the alcohol reading is low, they may be called up to three times a few minutes apart.
 The reading is transmitted to a person monitoring the system.
-Lincoln-white said that the calls also are to ascertain whether the person is actually in their home when they are expected to be.
-"If someone, for instance, has had a number of drunken driving charges, the Sobrietor helps keep them from going back to jail," said Lincoln-White.
 If the reading is high, the police are signaled to respond and possibly arrest the offender.

-The geological cure
+The geographic cure